-A Changing Role – the reason for tighter MSL and KAM coordination
+A changing Role: The reason for tighter MSL & KAM Co-ordination

 The role of the MSL in the account management process has broadened in recent years.
 As a result, the number of MSLs employed is on the rise.
 In contrast, the number of pharmaceutical field sales reps has reduced dramatically.
 MSLs – qualified, technical experts.
 Their knowledge and expertise allow them to nurture long-term consultative relationships with customers.

 The pharmaceutical sales model has shifted from a transactional, tactical sales to a strategic account management model.
 KAM has been hailed as the most successful selling strategy in the Pharma industry in years.
 KAM is now recognized as an organizational necessity.
 One of the key success factors of KAM is to focus on long-term relationship development.
 This can be between many stakeholders on both sides of the relationship.
 It is clear then, that organizations should include MSLs in the Key Account Management process.
 Yet, not crossing the firewall between Medical and Commercial Sales is still important.